malloydata/malloy/README.md

 ### BigQuery

+Authenticating to BigQuery can be done either via oAuth (using your Google Cloud Account) or with a Service Account Key downloaded from Google Cloud

+#### **Using oAuth**

 To access BigQuery with the Malloy Plugin, you will need to have BigQuery credentials available, and the [gcloud CLI](https://cloud.google.com/sdk/gcloud) installed.
 Once it's installed, open a terminal and type the following:

 ```
 gcloud auth login --update-adc
-gcloud config set project my_project_id --installation
+gcloud config set project {my_project_id} --installation
 ```

-_Replace `my_project_id` with the **ID** of the bigquery project you want to use & bill to.
+_Replace `{my_project_id}` with the **ID** of the bigquery project you want to use & bill to.
 If you're not sure what this ID is, open Cloud Console, and click on the dropdown at the top (just to the right of the "Google Cloud Platform" text) to view projects you have access to.
 If you don't already have a project, [create one](https://cloud.google.com/resource-manager/docs/creating-managing-projects)._

+#### **Using Service Account Key**

+We don't support this but we should

 ## 4. Run a quick test